Amrutgarbhe1999/new-website/README.md

 ## SRIs

-When we are deploying the website/api a sri directory is created by cloning https://github.com/cdnjs/SRIs.
+When we are deploying the website/api a Friday{tony stark AI} directory is created by cloning https://github.com/cdnjs/SRIs.